Harvey Weinstein sexual abuse cases: Business and professional associations

 On October 8, 2017, TWC board of directors dismissed Weinstein, and he resigned from the company's board nine days later.
 In the wake of the scandal, TWC declared Chapter 11 bankruptcy in March 2018.
 After Weinstein's ouster was announced, several companies ended their collaborations with TWC, including Apple (October 9), Hachette (October 12), Amazon (October 13), Lexus and Ovation (October 25).
 The AMPAS, the British Academy of Film and Television Arts (BAFTA), the Producers Guild of America (PGA), and the Academy of Television Arts & Sciences (ATAS) also stripped Weinstein of their memberships.

 Politics

 Prominent politicians condemned Weinstein's actions.
 Hillary Clinton, Barack Obama and Michelle Obama denounced Weinstein's reported behavior on October 10, 2017.
 French President Emmanuel Macron initiated the revocation of Weinstein's Legion of Honour title.
-In the UK, Labour members of parliament requested the revocation of Weinstein's Commander of the Order of the British Empire honorary title.
+In the United Kingdom, Labour members of parliament requested the revocation of Weinstein's Commander of the Order of the British Empire honorary title.
 Several politicians Weinstein had supported gave his donations to charities, including Democratic Senators Al Franken, Patrick Leahy, and Martin Heinrich.